 - The nomination will be voted on by the FSC.

 - The tenure of the appointment will normally be for the duration of their appointment (or visit) to Brock.
 If Research Associates would like to retain the title once they leave Brock, this will be addressed on a case-by-case basis, assessing the benefits to SJRI of retaining this connection.

-(iii) Participating members: Participating members can include students, stipend instructors, LTAs, activists, artists, community members and people from other universities who wish to have a relationship with the SJRI.
-Anyone actively involved in organizing SJRI events is considered to be a Participating member.
-In extraordinary circumstances, Participating members can have their status rescinded by a two-thirds majority vote of the FSC.
+- Participating members: Participating members can include students, stipend instructors, activists, artists, community members and people from other universities who wish to have a relationship with the SJRI.
+Anyone actively involved in organizing SJRI events is considered to be a participating member.
+In extraordinary circumstances, participating members can have their status rescinded by a two-thirds majority vote of the FSC.

-Participating members may attend SJRI-sponsored workshops, participate in events, and collaborate on SJRI research projects.
+- Participating Members may attend SJRI-sponsored workshops and participate in events, clusters and SJRI research projects.